 - Use the government's tool to work out your employees' wages, NI contributions and pension contributions.

 The Coronavirus Job Retention Scheme was announced on 20 March 2020, and opened for applications on 20 April.
-It has now been extended until 31 October, with a staggered reduction of support beginning 1 July to help businesses and their employees gradually return to work.
+It has now been extended until 30 April 2021.

-This new 'flexible furlough scheme' allows employees to return to work part time without effecting their income, as the government will still cover the remaining days.
-It also requires employers to begin contributing to employee's payments, starting with pension and National Insurance Contributions from 1 July, increasing to 20% of their salaries from 1 September.
+The current 'flexible furlough scheme' allows employees to return to work part time without effecting their income as the government will cover the remaining days, up to 80% of the employee's total salary.

 Visit our dedicated Furlough Scheme page for the latest information on the COVID-19 Job Retention Scheme.